Defending Armed Drug Trafficking Charges

 This additional element that the trafficking was “armed” provides a basis for the reclassification of the level of offense to a more serious charge under Florida Statute Section 775.087(1)(a).

 (1) Unless otherwise provided by law, whenever a person is charged with a felony, except a felony in which the use of a weapon or firearm is an essential element, and during the commission of such felony the defendant carries, displays, uses, threatens to use, or attempts to use any weapon or firearm, or during the commission of such felony the defendant commits an aggravated battery, the felony for which the person is charged shall be reclassified as follows:

 (a) In the case of a felony of the first degree, to a life felony.

 (b) In the case of a felony of the second degree, to a felony of the first degree.

 (c) In the case of a felony of the third degree, to a felony of the second degree.

 Florida Jury Instructions for Armed Trafficking Crimes

-To reclassify the level of a felony pursuant to sections 775.087(1)(a), (b), and (c), the standard jury instructions require that the jury be instructed that the prosecutor for the State of Florida must prove that the defendant either carried, displayed, used, threatened to use, or attempted to use a firearm.
+To reclassify the level of a felony pursuant to sections 775.087(1)(a), (b), and (c), the prosecutor for the State of Florida must prove that the defendant either carried, displayed, used, threatened to use, or attempted to use a firearm.
 See Fla.
 Std.
 Jury Instr.
 (Crim.)
 3.3(a).